babelyx/en/home.md

 Therefore, within the concise and rule-based Library of Babel lies every possibility of the infinite Three Thousandfold World.

-Babely embodies the infinite possibilities of the great thousandfold world, holding your creations, waiting your discovery.
+Babelyx embodies the infinite possibilities of the great thousandfold world, holding your creations, waiting your discovery.

 ### PEX: encrypt and secure your rights